Chia-Network/chia-network.github.io/collections/_faq/17-what-is-the-chia-strategic-reserve.en.md

 What is the Chia Strategic Reserve?
 -----------------------

-Chia will be pre-farming it’s coins to help stabilize the coins through Chia’s novel business plan to of lending Chia.
+Chia will be pre-farming it’s coins to help stabilize the coins through Chia’s novel business plan of lending Chia.